Rosalinde Mynster: Film and TV roles

-Mynster made her film debut starring as a 16-year-old in Niels Arden Oplev's 2008 drama To Verdener (English title: Worlds Apart), based on a true story about a teenage Jehovah's Witness who breaks free from her repressive family, facing "disfellowshiping" over her romance with a non-witness boy.
-In 2009, that film became the Danish Oscar entry in the "Best International Feature Film" category but was not one of the five short-listed nominees.
+Mynster made her film debut starring as a 16-year-old in Niels Arden Oplev's 2008 drama To Verdener (English title: Worlds Apart), based on a true story about a teenage Jehovah's Witness who breaks free from her repressive family, facing "disfellowshipping" over her romance with a non-witness boy.
+In 2009, that film became the Danish Oscar entry in the "Best International Feature Film" category, but was not one of the five short-listed nominees.

-In 2010 she starred opposite Thure Lindhardt in the comedy Sandheden om mænd (English title: Truth About Men), and in 2012 she had a smaller role in En kongelig affære (English title: A Royal Affair).
+In 2010, she starred opposite Thure Lindhardt in the comedy Sandheden om mænd (English title: Truth About Men), and in 2012 she had a smaller role in En kongelig affære (English title: A Royal Affair).

 Her popular breakthrough came with the principal role as Fie in Danish digital broadcaster TV 2's drama series Badehotellet in 2013 – a role she chose to leave after five seasons.
 In subsequent seasons of the story arc, Fie's absence is accounted for by her having supposedly moved to England and having had children.

+In 2022 she starred as Anna in the film Kisset (English title: The Kiss), directed by Bille August.

 Activism

 Mynster has told journalist Birgitte Bartholdy that she became a vegetarian at the beginning of 2015; she lived for a few years in a vegetarian collective in Østerbro, Copenhagen with three others – where, she said, they would regularly prepare an Indian dahl stew of lentils or split peas, or make a salad from kale, quinoa, feta cheese, red cabbage and avocado.
 When possible for her, she also practices pilates exercises two or three times a week at her sister's pilates studio.

 She has ongoing concerns over the treatment of refugees: “It is not only important that I be redeemed through the theatre and film work I do; I want to do something beyond myself, to mean something to someone and to be political.
 It makes me unhappy that we treat refugees so badly and are no longer understanding of the terrible situation they are in.”
-In the spring of 2016 she organized an event where 34 asylum restrictions were portrayed in 34 works of art created over a 34-hour period.
+In the spring of 2016, she organized an event where 34 asylum restrictions were portrayed in 34 works of art created over a 34-hour period.